-Many people recognize chicken pox for its characteristic blistering rash; however, a number of other conditions can also cause a rash like chicken pox.
-According to University of Alabama Professor of Pediatrics Richard J. Whitely, M.D. in the 2008 edition of "Harrison's Principles of Internal Medicine," the candidates include herpes simplex virus one or two, small pox, coxsackie virus, echo virus and Rickettsialpox.
-Doctors use key aspects of the rash to distinguish a rash like chicken pox from a rash actually caused by chicken pox.
+Many people recognize chickenpox for its characteristic itchy, blistering rash.
+But a number of other conditions can also cause a rash like chickenpox.
+Similar rashes can occur with shingles, smallpox, herpes simplex virus type 1 or 2, coxsackie virus, echovirus and rickettsialpox.
+Doctors use certain features of the rash to distinguish a rash like chickenpox from a rash actually caused by chickenpox.

 Video of the Day

-Chicken pox usually starts on the face and scalp, says Straus, and then moves outward to the trunk and extremities.
-Blisters on the trunk usually concentrate within the area below the shoulder blades and above the buttocks.
-Blisters also cluster near the midline of the body, with comparatively few lesions found towards the periphery.
-Several types of Coxsackie viruses cause a rash similar to chicken pox; however, Coxsackie virus distributes mainly to the hands, feet and mouth, hence the common name "hand foot and mouth disease.”
+Chickenpox usually starts on the face and scalp and then moves to other body areas.
+Blisters tend to cluster near the midline of the body, with fewer lesions found towards the periphery.
+Coxsackie viruses can cause a similar rash but the blisters occur mainly on the hands, feet and mouth, producing “hand, foot and mouth disease.”

 Shingles is caused by reactivation of the chickenpox virus, which remained hidden in the body after causing chickenpox when the person was younger.
 Shingles occurs as a wide strip of blisters, following the path of a single nerve.
 Pain is often prominent with shingles.
 Rashes due to herpes simplex viruses also usually have a limited distribution.
 Type 1 generally produces cold sores around the mouth and type 2 typically causes genital lesions.
 Occasionally herpes simplex produces a more widespread rash, particularly in people with an impaired immune system.